AtheMathmo/AtheMathmo.github.io/_posts/2016-03-01-rusty-machine.md

 }
 ```

 The above is the trait for a specific type of model - a `Supervised` model.
-This means that the model is trained using some example outputs as well as the input data.
-There is also a trait for `UnSupervised` models which looks very similar (except that we do not have any targets).
+This means that the model is trained using some example outputs (called `targets`) as well as the `inputs`.
+There is also a trait for `UnSupervised` models which looks very similar (except that we do not have any `targets`).

 When a user wants to use a model they `train` and `predict` from the model via this trait.
 This is the essence of our consistent API - all models are accessed via the same core methods.
 We balance this rigid access by allowing the models themselves to be very customisable.
 Let's consider our Logistic Regression model.